Gravity or turbulence? VII. The Schmidt-Kennicutt law, the star formation efficiency, and the mass density of clusters from gravitational collapse rather than turbulent support: Introduction

 Observations in the last decade towards Milky Way molecular clouds have reported values of $\eff$ in the range of 0.006-0.06 \citep[e.g.,][]{Lada+13, Evans+14, Heyer+16, Ochsendorf+17}.
-More recently, using complete counts of protostellar objects to estimate SFR and Herschel observations to estimate the surface density of molecular clouds in the Solar Neighbourhood, each at different levels of its hierarchy, \citet{Pokhrel+21} showed that the surface density of star formation rate correlates, on the one hand, linearly with the ratio of the surface density of molecular gas ($\Sigmamol$) divided by its free-fall time,
+More recently, \citet{Pokhrel+21} {measured the SK relation in MCs within the Solar Neighbourhood.
+They used} complete counts of protostellar objects to estimate SFR and Herschel observations to estimate the surface density {at various column-density levels in the clouds.
+They found} that the surface density of star formation rate correlates, on the one hand, linearly with the ratio of the { molecular gas} surface density ($\Sigmamol$) divided by its free-fall time,

 but on the other, quadratically with the surface density of the gas alone,